Skip to main content

 sma_hostinfo

-sma_hostinfo is a UNIX program that generates all information needed to license the RSJ program.
-It should be run by root in a telnet session and the file sma_info sent to license@smatechnologies.com.
+Generates all information needed to license the RSJ program.
+Run as root in a telnet session, then send the output file to SMA Technologies.

 1. From the # symbol in Episys, issue the following commands: